 How Airsoft Grenades Work Final Thoughts

 The airsoft ‘explosives’ market runs the gamut from gimmicks like the Hakkotsu mortar to reasonably practical tools like Airsoft Innovation’s line of grenades.
 Obviously, you wouldn’t want to go out on the airsoft field with just a couple of grenades in your pockets, but after you’ve got all the basic airsoft essentials like gear, a rifle, and goggles, I’d definitely recommend a couple of Cyclone grenades and maybe even an underbarrel 40mm launcher.
-Please take a look at our airsoft gun and rifle reviews or our informative articles on our website.
+Thank you for visiting iamairsoft.com!
+For great products and more information about the game, check out our Airsoft Buyers Guides and Airsoft U!

 Noah Mains is a writer, an airsofter, and most importantly, he’s stuck in the 80s.
 From Colt SMGs to David Bowie to brick phones, he has an acute appreciation for the greatest decade, and is more than happy to share his enthusiasm for the ALICE gear system (the superior loadout, of course) with anyone who’ll listen.